7 Most Dangerous Household Appliances that Cause Home Fires

 Toasters that turn on by themselves and short-circuiting dishwashers can spark fires costing you thousands of dollars in home repairs.
-Unfortunately, not all damage caused by appliances is covered by your different types of home insurance policy.
+Unfortunately, not all damage caused by appliances is covered by the different types of home insurance policies.

-The following appliances caused the greatest number of home fires between 2002 and 2009, according to a Consumer Reports article that relied on data from the U.S. Consumer Product Safety Commission.
+The following appliances caused the greatest number of home fires according to the U.S. Consumer Product Safety organization.

 1. Gas and electric stoves